The Landscape of Montreal Telecom: Who Actually Owns the Wires

 Once you move past the two incumbents, three names dominate the conversation among Montrealers searching for cheap internet Montreal options: EBOX, Fizz, and Oxio.
 Each wins on a different axis.

-EBOX: The Fiber Value King
+EBOX: The Fiber Value King, with a Catch

 Fizz: The No-Fuss Pick-Your-Speed Model